davidjbaca/project4/README.md

 Deadline: 1 Week

-With the layoffs nation wide recently I saw a need to keep up with your
+With the layoffs nation wide recently a need to keep up with job applications, when applying through the many differnt websites appeared to be a job of it's self.
+This is an easy and clean way that isn't an excel spread sheet seemed like a great solution.

 # Screenshots: